Aerobic Threshold

 • a shortcut for making effort interpretation feel nicer

-If you are unsure, a believable default is usually better than an overconfident guess.
+If you are unsure, the default is better than a manual guess.

 Relationship to the rest of the planner